 Extra Tip: Check out this post on how to find profitable dropshipping products to get a better understand of what type of products work best.

 2. Define Your Desired Customer

 Before you touch anything, sit down and think about your ideal customer.
-Think about age range, interests, financial situation, their dreams and what motivates them to purchase.
+Think about the age range, interests, financial situation, their dreams, and what motivates them to purchase.
 Write down all of those characteristics.

 This avatar will help you to design your products and your storefront.
 It will help you to write content for your online store and is necessary to come up with effective marketing campaigns.

 If you source your products from another retailer or manufacturer, make sure they are delivering high-quality products only.
 The same goes for your shipping partners.
 They need to be absolutely reliable and fast.
 Customers don’t appreciate waiting for their order for weeks.

 In case your customers have any problems, either with the products or the delivery, they will blame it on you.
 You are responsible for all involved processes.
 If partners don’t perform the way they are supposed to, let them go and find new ones.
 This is absolutely crucial for your business.

 Before you launch your online store, make sure you will have a decent audience to present it to.
 For instance, you could create a landing page or use social media to generate an email list of people who are interested in your products.